PhDbuilds/dotfiles/README.md

 # ansible-dev-setup
 Cross-platform development environment setup using Ansible.
-Supports Ubuntu, Debian, Kali Linux, Fedora, and macOS.
+Supports Ubuntu, Debian, Fedora, and macOS.

 [TechDufus](https://github.com/TechDufus/dotfiles) was a huge inspiration for this project
 ## Installation